 - Analyzes, formulates, and recommends Departmental policies, plans, and guidelines to the Assistant Secretary for Transportation Policy and the Secretary regarding public policy on safety including hazardous materials, environmental issues including environmental health, and energy issues affecting the transportation sector.

 - Provides support and policy advice on all matters and initiatives related to energy and transportation, including global climate change and related environmental impacts, energy conservation, energy-efficiency, alternative fuels and energy security.

 - Formulates and recommends departmental policies, plans and guidelines related to the natural and human environment.
 These responsibilities include, but are not limited to, policy advice and activities on air quality, water quality, ecosystem management, noise, emissions, sustainability and quality of life of states and communities, historic preservation, and bicycle and pedestrian transportation.

 - Provides leadership and guidance and serves as the Departmental focal point for safety, energy and environmental initiatives, domestic and international, from within or outside the Department.

 - Provides a source of technical expertise for the Department’s legislative, regulatory, and research programs and technical reviews involving such issues.
 Ensures that all proposed policies and regulations coincide with the Secretary's intent.

 - Develops and proposes policies in cooperation with other OST offices, operating administrations, and other affected parties as appropriate.
 Proposes and/or comments on proposals for transportation-related legislation involving safety, energy and environmental concerns.

-- Monitors compliance with DOT Order 2000.1D by working with the OA's and NTSB to ensure the procedures for handling NTSB recommendations are properly met.
+- Monitors compliance with DOT Order 2000.1D by working with the OAs and the NTSB to ensure the procedures for handling NTSB recommendations are properly met.